YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-nonbonded.rst.txt

 Description:

-   The function of non-bonded interactions could be either one called from non-bonded interaction function libary, or a self-defined device function.
+   The function describing non-bonded interactions could be either the one called from non-bonded interaction function libary, or the one defined by user himself in script.
    Non-bonded interaction function libary contains Lennard-Jones function named as 'lj' and harmonic function named as 'harmonic'.

-   Lennard-Jones function
+   Lennard-Jones function (lj)
     .. math::
         :nowrap: